alohadance48/python_tasks/README.md

 # python_tasks

 Hi!
-Im  beginning  programmer and i create programm ,  This program is based on one of the problems, and I made a program that will help solve this task!
+I'm a beginning programmer and I make some useful apps.

-This task sounds like this:
+The first app is based on one of the problems, and I've created this app helps to solve this task.
-You have massiv and u spawn on nomber_one nomber on you're standing represents your jump you must going to  the end! if u standing on 0 that means you lost.
+This task defines like this:

-p.s programm which help u with task , i post in my github !
+- It's been an array and you can spawn on `number1` number.
+Your standing represents your jump.
+You must go to the end!
+Standing on `0` means you've lost.

 Good luck!